 VOLUNTEER AUXILIARY FIREFIGHTER POSITION

-The Dawson Creek Fire Department is accepting applications for entry to the Fire Department Auxiliary Crew.
 The Dawson Creek Fire Department is a career fire department with a volunteer auxiliary complement.

 Auxiliary firefighters provide support services to the career firefighters during and after responses.